Organising a public meeting

 Keep it simple

 Running a discussion with members of the public, particularly if a lot of people show up, can be a bit daunting.
-It is important not to be too ambitious about what to include in the meeting.
+Don’t try to cram in too much.

 A public meeting is not the place to have complicated discussions about the structure of your group or the nitty gritty of your everyday organising.
 Instead, use it as a way to share basic information about your group or campaign, encourage others to share their opinions and ideas, and gain contact details of people who may wish to be involved in the future.

 The design of your publicity material is important.

 Make sure the date, time and place of the meeting are clearly shown on the leaflet, and that it’s clear what the meeting is about.
 Just as the plan for your meeting should be simple, the topic that you publicise should be simple and clear too.

 If your meeting is going to be a large one, with as many people involved as possible, you will need to do as much publicity as you can.
 You could use:

 - posters in shop windows or on community noticeboards

 - leaflets in places where the people you want to reach are likely to go (e.g. Doctor’s surgeries)